 The main objective of the ERP system is to increase the organizational efficiency of the organization by managing and improving the use of company resources.
 Improving and/or reducing the number of resources needed without sacrificing quality and performance are key to improving business growth and profitability effectively.
 ERP systems typically cover all aspects of business operations and communications:

-- An integrated system across all business function
+- An integrated system across all business functions

-- Single & common database for consistent information
+- single and common database for consistent information

-- On-premise, cloud-hosted, or SaaS deployment, Responds to changing market
+- On-premise, cloud-hosted, or SaaS deployment responds to changing market conditions.

 Evolution of ERP